Common RV mistakes and how to avoid them

 Create a checklist

-Create a checklist of steps before you start your journey.
-This should make everything run a little smoother (in theory, anyway).
+Create a checklist of steps before you start your journey – this should make everything run a little smoother (in theory, anyway).
 As well as ticking off the steps we’ve outlined, remember to turn off the water pump and heater, and check your indicator signals and brakes before you set off.
-You can download entire checklists to guarantee you’ve packed everything you need, right down to the last knife and fork.
+You can download checklists online to guarantee you’ve packed everything you need, right down to the last knife and fork.

 Schedule a pre-trip check

-It’s obviously a good idea to set off on a trip with the peace of mind that your vehicle is in good shape.
-But it’s also so easy to ignore, especially with all the other planning and (probably) excitement to finally get on the road.
-And even easier to dismiss if your van isn’t usually unreliable.
+It’s obviously a good idea to set off on a trip with the peace of mind that your vehicle is in good shape, but it’s also easy to ignore, especially with all the other planning and (hopefully) excitement of finally getting on the road.
+It's even easier to dismiss if your van is usually reliable.
 But make it a priority to get it checked over and serviced by a mechanic a week or so before setting off, allowing time for any necessary work.

 Love this?
 Follow our Facebook page for more travel inspiration